karthikvvk/TRACE/README.md

 ## What This Is

-Friday is not a chatbot.
+TRACE is not a chatbot.
 It watches your browser, infers what you're doing, and reminds you about pending tasks at the right moment — all on-device, no cloud.

 ---